WHO WE ARE:

 - Develop specialized knowledge in a substantive area of poverty law and acts as a resource for other CRLA staff through participation in at least one CRLA task force.

-- Coordinate advocacy in substantive areas through collaboration with other human services providers, non-profit organizations and community, client or other advocacy groups.
+- Coordinate advocacy in substantive areas by collaborating with other human services providers, non-profit organizations, community, client, or other advocacy groups.

 - Collaborate with members of the private bar as necessary.

-- Maintain contemporaneous time records in case management system.
+- Maintain contemporaneous time records in the case management system.

-- Maintain great working relationship with all staff.
+- Maintain a great working relationship with all staff.